 Thanksgiving is the big family feast in Northern America, maybe more so in the United States than in Canada.
 But what about Thanksgiving in Ireland, is it celebrated at all?
-Yes and no, because here's a conundrum.
-First of all, it is not recognized as a holiday in any way, it does not exist in any Irish calendar.
-But the complete answer would be very much depending on your interpretation of the term “Thanksgiving”!
+Yes and no. Thanksgiving as it is known in the United States, with a late November feast starring a turkey, doesn't exist in Ireland.
+However there are some mid-autumn harvest festivals that have similar origins to an American Thanksgiving.

 Thanksgiving as it might be understood by most readers is, after all, a specifically North American celebration.
 In Canada, Thanksgiving is celebrated on the second Monday of October.
 This has been the rule since 1957, when the Parliament of Canada declared "A Day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed – to be observed on the 2nd Monday in October."
 In the United States, Thanksgiving is celebrated on a later date, namely on the fourth Thursday in November.
 This date was first fixed in 1863, when US President Abraham Lincoln inaugurated a day of "Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens".

 Note that both declarations emphasize the Christian background of the feast - which would have been much older than the official holiday anyway.

 Basically Thanksgiving is one of the numerous harvest festivals that are celebrated around the world, not only in Christian societies - at different times, but roughly connected to the end of the harvest, and generally in autumn.